heruujoko/github-review-mcp/README.md

-# MCP PR Review Server
+# GitHub MCP Server

-An MCP (Model Context Protocol) server for automated GitHub Pull Request reviews using local Ollama, Cursor CLI, or Gemini CLI as AI providers.
+An MCP (Model Context Protocol) server that provides GitHub API tools for Pull Request analysis, file content retrieval, and review posting.
+This server acts as a bridge between MCP clients (like Cursor IDE, Claude Desktop) and GitHub, allowing AI assistants to interact with GitHub repositories and Pull Requests.

 ## Features

-- 🔍 Automated PR analysis using GitHub API
-- 🤖 Multiple AI providers (Ollama, Cursor, Gemini)
-- 📝 Customizable review prompts
-- 🔧 Configurable via environment variables
-- 📊 Comprehensive PR context gathering
+- 🔍 **Pull Request Analysis**: Get detailed PR information, file changes, and commit history
+- 📝 **File Content Retrieval**: Fetch content from any file in a GitHub repository
-- 💬 Optional auto-posting of reviews to GitHub
+- 💬 **Review Posting**: Post AI-generated reviews and comments to GitHub PRs
+- 🔧 **Repository Information**: Get repository languages, README, and metadata
+- 🚀 **MCP Integration**: Seamlessly integrates with any MCP-compatible client
+- 🔒 **Secure**: Uses GitHub Personal Access Tokens for authentication

 ## Prerequisites

 1. **Node.js** (v18 or higher)
-2. **Ollama** (if using local AI)
-3. **Cursor CLI** (if using Cursor)
-4. **Gemini CLI** (if using Gemini)
+2. **GitHub Personal Access Token** with appropriate permissions

 ## Quick Start